Maproom

 Filed Under: Bespoke Mapping Samples, Maproom News, Travel Maps

-Maps for Carl Goes London Islands
+Carl Goes London Islands cover

-Maproom recently had the pleasure of providing map bases for a delightful new travel guide in the creative and distinctive Carl Goes series.
-The book, called Carl Goes London Islands, tells stories of the islands and islanders of the River Thames.With Maproom's parent company being Thameside Media, the River Thames is close to our studio literally and in our hearts.
+With Maproom’s parent company being Thameside Media, the River Thames is close to our studio literally and in our hearts.
 Not only that, we also have a special interest in travel guides, having published many ourselves over two decades (though never specifically for the Thames).
 Thus we were delighted to oblige when Sascha Mengerink, the Netherlands-based publisher of the Carl Goes series, asked Maproom if we could provide detailed map bases of the Thames Valley showing all the islands set within the River Thames between the mouth of the river at Canvey Island in Essex upriver through central London to the tiny eyots and aits in the Thames in Surrey and Berkshire.
-We were able to oblige with map bases using Ordnance Survey open data ...
-Read more
+We were able to oblige with map bases using Ordnance Survey open data showing most of these small parcels of land overlooked by most other maps.

 China is now censoring world maps